MSc, 1 year, full-time

 Our finance and economics courses have been developed to match the needs of employers and are highly regarded within business and government, whether national or international.

-The School of Business has a strong history of supporting students throughout their studies and beyond into their future careers.
 Many of our students have gone on to work in major banks, companies, and governments, or pursued careers in academia and education.

 A postgraduate qualification from the University of Leicester is career-changing.
 It can be the spring board to promotion with your current employer, the platform from which to launch a new career, or simply an aid to becoming more effective in your current role.